Tiebow/Tiebow/README.md

 - 📄 Know about my [experiences](https://www.linkedin.com/in/tlenclos/)

-- ⚡ Fun fact **I have a background in sound engineering, VR and Woodworking**
+- ⚡ Fun fact: **I have a background in sound engineering, VR and Woodworking**

 <h3 align="left">Connect with me:</h3>
 <p align="left">